-Municipal hostel (70, 16€ or 18€ with breakfast) Albergue Municipal Ciudad de Cáceres, on Avenida de la Universidad.
+Municipal (70, 16€ or 18€ with breakfast) Albergue Municipal Ciudad de Cáceres, on Avenida de la Universidad.
 From the Camino at Iglesia de Santiago, walk down Calle Sande and continue straight for about 400m until you see the entrance on the right.
-Individual rooms but not a dedicated pilgrim hostel.
-Website www.alberguecaceres.es Tel 927 102 001
+Individual rooms but not a dedicated pilgrim albergue.
+Website www.alberguecaceres.es Tel 927 102 001 *** Closed since the beginning of Covid.
+See our website for updates

 Cáceres, with a population of 96,000 people is the second largest city in Extremadura (after Badajoz).
 It has all facilities.
 There are several supermarkets on or near the Camino entering the city (on the way out of the city there are none).
-In the centre there are supermarkets on Calle Ceres and on Calle Antonio Silva, off Avenida España.
+In the centre (but NOT on the Camino) there are supermarkets on Calle Ceres and on Calle Moret.
 At the north end of Plaza Mayor is a pharmacy.
 From Plaza San Juan, down Calle San Pedro are banks, with more banks on Avenida de España.
 On Calle Pintores is a City Decathlon and several other shops selling hiking gear and shoes.
-The Tourist Information Office is in the old city opposite the cathedral.
+The Tourist Office is in the old city opposite the cathedral.

 Restaurante Los Arcos on Plaza Mayor has good food at good prices.
 Restaurant El Figón de Eustaquio on Plaza de San Juan serves excellent quality local cuisine, if you feel like splashing out.
 Restaurant Centro, also on Plaza San Juan has a good, moderately priced menu with local specialities.